wombleton/gitlaw-nz/acts/L/Lawyers and Conveyancers Act 2006.md

     (2) Where any money to which this section applies is held on behalf of a person who cannot be found and has no known agent with the authority to receive the money, the person by whom the money is held may, if that person thinks fit, pay the money to the Commissioner of Inland Revenue and send to the Commissioner particulars of the payment and of the person on whose behalf the money was held; and the person by whom the money was held is thereupon relieved from all further liability in respect of the money so paid.

-    (3) All money paid to the Commissioner of Inland Revenue under this section is to be deemed to have been so paid as unclaimed money, and [section 11][734] of the Unclaimed Money Act 1971 is to apply to it.
+    (3) All money paid to the Commissioner of Inland Revenue under this section is to be deemed to have been so paid as unclaimed money, and [section 11][736] of the Unclaimed Money Act 1971 is to apply to it.

     (4) Where a person has paid any money to the Commissioner of Inland Revenue under this section, the Commissioner may at any time require that person or any other person to give to the Commissioner all such information as the Commissioner may require in relation to the ownership of the money, including information as to the steps taken to trace the person on whose behalf the money was held.

-    (5) Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $25,000 who refuses or wilfully neglects to give any such information that is in that person's possession or control when so required, or wilfully gives any false information in answer to any such requisition.
+    (5) Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $25,000 who refuses or wilfully neglects to give any such information that is in that person's possession or control when so required, or wilfully gives any false information in answer to any such requisition.

-    Compare: 1982 No 123 [s 90][735]
+    Compare: 1982 No 123 [s 90][737]

+    Section 337(5): amended, on 1 July 2013, by [section 413][513] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Protection of Councils of New Zealand Law Society and New Zealand Society of Conveyancers and other persons